Lesliexcj/pvlib-python/docs/sphinx/source/user_guide/pvsystem.rst

 Array's mount (a :py:class:`~pvlib.pvsystem.FixedMount`, :py:class:`~pvlib.pvsystem.SingleAxisTrackerMount`, or other).

-The :py:class:`~pvlib.pvsystem.PVSystem` class methods wrap many of the functions in the :py:mod:`~pvlib.pvsystem` module.
+The :py:class:`~pvlib.PVSystem` class methods wrap many of the functions in the :py:mod:`~pvlib.pvsystem` module.
 Similarly, the Mount classes and :py:class:`~pvlib.pvsystem.Array` wrap several functions with their class methods.
 Methods that wrap functions have similar names as the wrapped functions.
-This practice simplifies the API for :py:class:`~pvlib.pvsystem.PVSystem` and :py:class:`~pvlib.pvsystem.Array` methods by eliminating the need to specify arguments that are stored as attributes of these classes, such as module and inverter properties.
-Using :py:class:`~pvlib.pvsystem.PVSystem` is not better or worse than using the functions it wraps -- it is an alternative way of organizing your data and calculations.
+This practice simplifies the API for :py:class:`~pvlib.PVSystem` and :py:class:`~pvlib.pvsystem.Array` methods by eliminating the need to specify arguments that are stored as attributes of these classes, such as module and inverter properties.
+Using :py:class:`~pvlib.PVSystem` is not better or worse than using the functions it wraps -- it is an alternative way of organizing your data and calculations.